sampsyo/wax2016/content/cfp.md

 We invite participation in three forms: position papers, lightning talks, and discussion topics.

 - **Peer-Reviewed Position Papers:** The workshop will include a peer-reviewed program of short position papers.
 Papers can describe an early-stage research project, advocate an opinion about approximate computing, or reflect on trends in the community.
-Accepted papers will be presented at the workshop in slots ranging from approximately 5 to 15 minutes depending on the paper’s scope and the volume of submissions.
+Accepted papers will be presented at the workshop in slots ranging from approximately 5 to 15 minutes depending on the paper's scope and the volume of submissions.
 - **Lightning Talks:** WAX will feature a session for short talks in the morning that present a single opinion, a nugget of an idea, or just food for thought.
 Speakers will have approximately 60 seconds.
-Talks will consist of two slides, one of which is a title slide (including at least the title itself and the speaker’s name, affiliation, and email address).
+Talks will consist of two slides, one of which is a title slide (including at least the title itself and the speaker's name, affiliation, and email address).
 - **Open Questions:** We will be holding discussions between WAX attendees.
 Groups will break out for discussion over lunch and report back to the rest of the attendees.
 We need your help building a list of discussion topics on approximate computing.

 Position papers will go through a full peer-review process by a program committee of 10--15 experts in approximate computing.
 Papers will not be published in a proceedings, so they do not preclude future publication; instead, we will post PDFs on the workshop's Web site.
 We also encourage authors of accepted papers to include artifacts---code, data, analysis scripts, etc.---which we will also host alongside the papers.